ClearCutCoding/docker-compose-aws-runner/README.md

 network=test
 ```

-- Run `./docker-compose-aws-runner.sh` from inside the directory with `docker-compose.yaml`
+- Run `docker-compose-aws-runner` from inside the directory with `docker-compose.yaml`